Netsensia/2048Solver/README.md

 # 2048 Solver

 Java code that plays the addictive game [2048](http://gabrielecirulli.github.io/2048/).

 2s and 4s are placed randomly on the board and after each placement it is the player's turn to move.
 Available moves are left, down, up or right.

+All the tiles slide in the direction chosen and identical numbers merge to become a number twice as large.

+Numbers at the far end of the direction of swipe are merged first, so, for example, a left swipe in a row of 2,2,2,0 will result in the row becoming 4,2,0,0 - once the 4 is made, the other 2 doesn't get in on the act.
+Merged cells cannot merge again on the same move.

+The aim is to merge two 1024 tiles into a 2048 tile.
+Point scoring is simple, each time a tile is created from a merger, the value of the new tile is added to the score, so merging two 2s will give earn four points.

+The examples in this README will allow you to figure out exactly what happens.

-Current stats:
+## Current program performance

+The table below shows the performance of the program running on a Mac Pro (late 2013).

 	 ----------------------------------------------------------------------------------
                                                            | % games where tile seen   |